High-Skilled Immigration

 Mentors, PIs, and senior researchers can play an important role in the success of a junior researcher’s O-1A petition.
 The following list includes examples of what a mentoring researcher can do to strengthen their junior researchers’ supporting evidence.

-• Educate more junior members to prepare and record, and even choose, their experiences and credentials with details and specificity that show, explain, or reveal relevance to the field (tell a story, don’t just check a box)
+• Educate more junior members to prepare and record, and even choose, their experiences and credentials with details and specificity that show, explain, or reveal relevance to the field (tell a story, do not just check a box)

 • Show more senior colleagues how to mentor more junior scientists for success in the immigration system